antonioavelar/sword/README.md

 # Sword Challenge

 For several reasons i couldn't dedicate the time i wanted to this challenge.
-I've just completed the first 2 parts.
+I've just completed the first 2 parts with minimal unit tests as examples.

 This project in not production ready.
 With more time this is what i would do: